jlustigy/coronagraph/README.md

 # coronagraph

 A Python noise model for directly imaging exoplanets with a space based coronagraph.

-See [Robinson et al (2015)](http://arxiv.org/abs/1507.00777) for a thorough description of the model.
+If you use this model in your own research please cite [Robinson et al (2015)](http://arxiv.org/abs/1507.00777) and include the following acknowledgement: "This work made use of the Python coronagraph noise model, developed by J. Lustig-Yaeger and available at https://github.com/jlustigy/coronagraph/".

 ## Install